top of page

 E: Mama - we must respect and admire him - he is so superior - yet so modest - so sensible - yet lively - and he has subscribed to our situation most generously - to the tune of £50!

-Mrs. F: Well well, child - that will do - (thinks: a rogue - e'en yet - is he married?) - bring up your sister Mary from the scullery - we must all kneel and pray to God to bless him (they kneel and utter a prayer) - Eliza, here is your chance to make a few bob from your scribblings - you must now take your new MS to him
+Mrs. F: Well well, child - that will do (thinks: a rogue - e'en yet - is he married?)
+Bring up your sister Mary from the scullery - we must all kneel and pray to God to bless him (they kneel and utter a prayer) - Eliza, here is your chance to make a living from your scribbles - ask him to take you to Mr. Murray's - who's to say you may not receive a few encouraging nibbles?

-E(blushes, deeply): I cannot - for he is to be married - and will entertain female company no more - especially authoresses
+E(blushes, deeply): I cannot take advantage of his noble spirit, Mama - for he is to be married - and will entertain female company no more - especially authoresses

 Mrs. F: So be it at last Eliza!!
-A very distinguished Hat-maker was here for afternoon muffins - and I offered him your hand - now you have to accept! - you won't get another proposal beyond your 25 years! - and the coal merchant is threatening to halt supply
+A very distinguished hat-maker was here for afternoon muffins - and I offered him your hand - now you have to accept! - proposals beyond your 25 years are seldom successes!

-E: What!!
-You must hoist him on Mary! (shakes her curls in distress) - dear Mama, did not Papa explain? - my heart once won - and my stockings undone - shall never love again!
+E: Never!!
+You must hoist him on Mary (shakes her curls in distress) - dear Mama, did not Papa explain? - my heart once won - and my stockings undone - shall never love again!

-Eliza wanders to her chamber and dreams not only of B and his comfortable knee but of Miss Milbanke and the unstable sea cliffs of Seaham
+Eliza wanders to her chamber and dreams not only of B - and his comfortable knee - but of Miss Milbanke and the unstable cliffs of Seaham tumbling into the sea

 d